 Cellular phones must be silenced, and not used for placing calls, while visitors are in the Memorial Museum’s Exhibition Spaces.
 Phone calls can be made from the Concourse Lobby level and from the Museum Pavilion’s auditorium level (2nd floor).
 If visitors are using a Smartphone with an audio component to provide information, they must use personal headphones, or keep the device silent, while in the Exhibition Spaces.

-There is a gift shop which sells all types of items related to your visit.
+There’s a gift shop that sells all types of items related to your visit.
 They did provide my dad a discount for being a veteran.

 The 9/11 Memorial is more the thing that will come to mind when you think of the site.
 The iconic reflecting pools and waterfall were the first things to reopen and are the location of the remembrance ceremonies on 9/11.
 The size and scope of them is impossible to capture just standing there.
 We silently walked around for a while and then decided to call it a day.

-I was thinking about how back in 2002 , I saw that empty space in the Manhattan skyline.
+I was thinking about when I was flying to NYC back in 2002, I saw that empty space in the Manhattan skyline.
 That space was made very real when seeing the Memorial.
 It was right in front of me.
 A deep hole.
 However, when I left I didn’t feel a sense of loss or emptiness.
 There was a remembrance of what happened but also a sense of renewal.
 That in the face of the worst, we can be the people that we hope we are.
 I’m very glad my dad and I were able to visit.